marylieh/RUtils/README.md

 In the environment where the bot will run, you need the following environment variables:

 - `DISCORD_TOKEN` - The token of the bot.
+- `GUILD_ID` - The id of the guild where the bot will be used.

 A public docker image on docker hub can also be found [here](https://hub.docker.com/repository/docker/asmax15/rutils/general).